nayopu/AI-Scientist/README.md

 The AI Scientist finishes an idea with a success rate that depends on the template, the base foundation model, and the complexity of the idea.
 We advise referring to our main paper.
 The highest success rates are observed with Claude Sonnet 3.5.
 Reviews are best done with GPT-4o; all other models have issues with positivity bias or failure to conform to required outputs.
 For game design templates, the system generates game manuals instead of research papers.

+**Note:** Recent improvements have enhanced PDF generation reliability.
+If you encounter PDF generation issues, you can use the provided troubleshooting tools:
+- Run `./fix_pdfs.sh` to batch-compile all LaTeX files to PDFs
+- Use `python test_pdf_generation.py <experiment_directory>` to test individual experiments

 **What is the cost of each idea generated?**

 Typically less than $15 per paper with Claude Sonnet 3.5.
 Game design experiments may vary in cost depending on the search API used (DuckDuckGo is free, while Perplexity and OpenAI have API costs).
 We recommend DeepSeek Coder V2 for a much more cost-effective approach.
 A good place to look for new models is the [Aider leaderboard](https://aider.chat/docs/leaderboards/).